-The course is intended to provide the audience with basic understanding of 3D sensing and LIDAR systems and application of active optoelectronic components in these systems.
+The course is intended to provide the audience with a basic understanding of 3D sensing and LiDAR systems and the application of active optoelectronic components in these systems.
 It should also give a good overview of the industry, market, and key trends.

 Short Course Audience:

-The course is intended for everyone working with 3D sensing and LIDAR systems at all stages of development and production: research, design, engineering, test, specification, purchasing, marketing and management.
-Experts in optoelectronic devices as also welcome, as they can learn about the application side of the components.
-General background and professional experience in electronics and photonics is recommended.
+The course should benefit participants who are working with 3D sensing and LiDAR systems at all stages of development and production: research, design, engineering, test, specification, purchasing, marketing, and management.
+Experts in optoelectronic devices are also welcome, as they can learn about the application side of the components.
+General background and professional experience in electronics and photonics are recommended.

 Martin Zirngibl is General Manager of the Lightwave Business Unit at MACOM, a leading supplier of RF and optical components.
 Prior to this role, he was Chief Technologist, Optoelectronics, at II-VI Incorporated, a global leader in engineered materials and optoelectronic components that develops innovative products for diversified applications in the industrial, optical communications, aerospace & defense, life sciences, semiconductor capital equipment, consumer, and automotive markets.
 Before his current role, Dr. Zirngibl was CTO of Finisar Corporation, which was acquired by II-VI in 2019.
-Dr. Zirngibl joined Finisar in 2016 as VP, fellow for technology responsible for strategy for coherent products.
-Prior to joining Finisar, Martin held progressive managerial roles at Nokia, Bell labs, as director of optical networking research and as executive director of device and subsystems research.
-He joined AT&T Bell laboratories as member of technical staff.
-Martin Zirngibl holds a PhD in physics for the Swiss Institute of Technology, Lausanne and a diploma in theoretical physics from the same Institute.
-He was named Bell Labs fellow in 2008.
-Martin has published over 100 scientific publications, has filed over 50 patents and wrote one book chapter.
+Dr. Zirngibl joined Finisar in 2016 as VP, Fellow for Technology, where he was responsible for strategy for coherent products.
+Prior to joining Finisar, he held progressive managerial roles at Nokia, Bell Labs, as Director of Optical Networking Research and as Executive Director of Device and Subsystems Research.
+He joined AT&T Bell Laboratories as a Member of Technical Staff.
+Dr. Zirngibl holds a Ph.D. in physics from the Swiss Institute of Technology, Lausanne, and a diploma in Theoretical Physics from the same institute.
+He was named a Bell Labs Fellow in 2008.
+Dr. Zirngibl has published over 100 scientific publications, has filed over 50 patents, and wrote one book chapter.